Tikhon Zaitsev: As Bishop

-On 28 December 2017, he was relieved from the administration of the Vienna-Austrian and Hungarian dioceses and was succeeded by Anthony (Sevryuk), while Tikhon was appointed bishop of the Berlin-German diocese with the title “Podolsky” retained, due to the fact that the title of bishop of Berlin and German is already held by Archbishop Mark (Arndt).
+On 28 December 2017, he was relieved from the administration of the Vienna-Austrian and Hungarian dioceses and was succeeded by Anthony (Sevryuk), while Tikhon was appointed bishop of the Berlin-German diocese with the title “of Podolsk” retained, due to the fact that the title of bishop of Berlin and German is already held by Archbishop Mark (Arndt).

 On 9 January 2018, as part of being appointed bishop of Germany, Tikhon was relieved of the administration of the North-Eastern Vicariate of the city of Moscow and the post of rector of the Church of St. Nicholas the Wonderworker in Khamovniki.

 On 1 February 2018 in the Cathedral of Christ the Saviour in Moscow, Tikhon was elevated to the rank of archbishop by Patriarch Kirill of Moscow.

+On April 13, 2021, by the decision of the Holy Synod of the Russian Orthodox Church, in connection with the formation of the Diocese of Podolsk, his title was changed to "of Ruza".